 How can complications of hyperglycemia be prevented?

 Preventing complications involves regular eye exams and monitoring HbA1c and albumin levels.
 Foot exams, blood pressure control, and lipid management are also key.
-Consistent glucose control and treatment adherence are vital.
+Consistent glucose control and adherence to treatment are vital.

 Early detection and management of complications can greatly improve outcomes.